eugenioLopezRamos/slika-photography/README.md

 _public front end_

-- Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
 - Change the images on the home tab
 - Tab indexes en las paginas
+- change the bottom bar logos to something on the server.....

+- Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
 - when there are too many posts, the bar becomes very slow to drag, need to adjust that
-- change the bottom bar logos to something on the server.....

-- There's a bug with image assignation on blog posts (reproduce by loading post w/ incorrect img route -> load a post with correct img route -> go back to first post, the src of the previous valid post is incorrectly assigned)
+- move scrollbar to focus (post sidebar menu)

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.
-- Add friendly forwarding on admin pages

 **DONE**
+- There's a bug with image assignation on blog posts (reproduce by loading post w/ incorrect img route -> load a post with correct img route -> go back to first post, the src of the previous valid post is incorrectly assigned)
+Fixed -> Just had to add the getResizedImages function to the ajax calls
 - Add ajax tests on staticController (for post_retriever and tabs_retriever)
 - Test optimized image creations (in admin integration controller test)
 - Add tests on post controller to test that the data-* tabs are added on @post.content